benjaminchong99/uropdatamining/README.md

 - createInfobox(inputphrase): start of finding infobox by first finding the pageid of the Wikipedia page using urlGetPageid.

-- infoboxPageid(data): obtain the pageid of the Wikipedia page and run the search for the infobox.
+- infoboxPageid(data): obtain pageid of the Wikipedia page and run the search for the infobox.

-- runTable(finallyPageid): start to obtain the JSON file and search for the presennce of infobox using the variable urlFindTable.
+- runTable(finallyPageid): obtain JSON file and search for the presennce of infobox using the variable urlFindTable.

 - infoboxContent(data): find the category of infobox:

   - infobox: (general) Usually more human related keywords(Famous person, Albums, Country, etc.)

   - chembox: Chemistry related keywords (more of mixtures, compounds)

   - element: Chemical elements

   - taxobox/ Automatic taxobox: Animals

   - speciesbox: Classification of animals

   - buildInfobox(infoboxStart, infoboxEnd): construct the infobox on the html page.

 ### elementbox.js